kayshcache/coder-assessment-1/README.md

 ## Control Flow Diagram
 ![Figure 0.0 Control Flow Diagram](https://github.com/kayshcache/coder-assessment-1/raw/master/img/lacerater.png)
 ## Implementation Plan
-Priority of tasks are marked with
+Priority of tasks are marked with P0 - P2 with P0 to represent the highest priority being zero priority, in that it is indexed from zero (as all things should be by law), ze
 Priority 1 tasks = P0, Priority 2 tasks = P1, Priority 3 tasks = P2
 ### Feature 1 - " Provide URL as Argument Feature"
 Task 1: P0